Dukh-i-zhiznik Exemption =

 other is not.
 Only a few members of the Dukh-i-zhiznik faith

-requested exception from their photos on a California
+ever requested exception of their photos on a

 Before the Homeland